qutang/mhealth-storage-format/event-filename.md

 #### Examples

-If time zone changes from M0500 to M0300 at 10am on a day, and an event happens at 12pm in M0500 time zone, then the new file would have timestamp `YYYY-MM-DD-14-00-00-000-M0300`
+If time zone changes from M0500 to M0300 at 10am on a day, and an event happens at 12pm in M0500 time zone, then the new file would have timestamp `YYYY-MM-DD-14-00-00-000-M0300` in the filename.